chrismusashi85/CppND-Capstone-Snake-Game/README.md

 ## How to play

+* Control a snake and get a yellow food.
+* If the snake eats a yellow food, the snake gets longer, score increases, and the number of toxic food increases.
+* If the snake eats a red food, the snake dies and Game is over, because it is a toxic food.

 * How to control the snake : Use arrow keys.

 * Push "p" key to Pause the game, and push "r" key to Resume(Re-start) the game.

 ## CC Attribution-ShareAlike 4.0 International